MasterLogick/HaskellCoin/README.md

 Minimal blockchain system.
 The whole chain runs on the local machine without any network rules or transaction signing.
 CLI only.

+Features:
++ Commit new trasnactino to pending block
++ Build new block from pending transactions
++ Show all blocks and transactions
++ Show current balance of specified user

 ## Release version features:

 + Blockchain explorer